 Long-term anticoagulation is often necessary to prevent recurrence.
 Liver transplantation Liver Transplantation Liver transplantation is the 2nd most common type of solid organ transplantation.
 (See also Overview of Transplantation.)
 Indications for liver transplantation include Cirrhosis (70% of transplantations... read more may be lifesaving in patients with fulminant disease or decompensated cirrhosis.

 The most common cause of Budd-Chiari syndrome (obstruction of hepatic venous outflow) is a clot blocking the hepatic veins and inferior vena cava.

 Consider the diagnosis if patients have typical findings (eg, hepatomegaly, ascites, liver failure, cirrhosis) that are unexplained or if they have abnormal liver test results and risk factors for thrombosis.

-Confirm the diagnosis using Doppler ultrasonography or, if results are inconclusive, magnetic resonance angiography or CT.
+Confirm the diagnosis using Doppler ultrasonography or, if results are inconclusive, magnetic resonance angiography or CT, or venography.

 Restore venous outflow (eg, with thrombolysis, angioplasty, stents), and treat complications.